xmartija/anagrams/README.md

 anagrams
 ========

-A programs I used to cheat on the game "word challenge" and that was a good exercise on Java Collections
+A programI used to cheat on the game "word challenge" and that was a good exercise on Java Collections

+Goals:
+learn git
+exercise refactoring
+clean up
+write tests